SOCI 1301

 Institutional policies are in effect.
 All your work must be your own, unless I authorize collaboration, in which case you must, in writing, acknowledge the help you have received.
 Presenting as one's own work the words, ideas or expressions of another in any form is cheating through plagiarism and neither your institution nor I tolerate it.
 The claim of ignorance is no excuse.

 The web is a marvelous resource for today's students.
 I encourage you to use web resources in preparing your work.
 However, you must list any sites used at the end of your work.
-Too, using web resources does not mean you can simply copy-and-paste from a site for use in an assignment, even if you give credit to the site.
-I use web resources extensively and I can usually spot a copy-and-paste job instantly.
+Too, using web resources does not mean you can simply copy-and-paste from a site, even if you give credit to the site.
+If you have a friend that has taken this course from me, you are welcome to ask him/her for help in the course but I caution you against turning in your friend's work as your own.

-Your work must be precisely that ... your work in your words.
+Your work must be precisely that ... your ideas in your words.
 At the least, I will refuse to accept your assignment.
 At the worst, colleges frequently expel students for academic dishonesty.
 It's a huge risk for a limited return.

 Drop Policy

-After that initial period, each of you must take responsibility for your decisions and your performance in your course.
-I will not drop you should you decide to stop participating.
-If you miss assignment deadlines, I'm likely to email you a reminder but at no point will I assume what should be your decision on whether to continue in your course.
+At the beginning of each semester I follow institutional policies regarding student drops.
+At the end of the late add/drop period, I send the administration the name of any student with whom I have not yet had contact.
+The institution drops those students and provides that information to any student loan/grant agency that might be affected.
+After that initial period, I assume each of you will take responsibility for your decisions and your performance in your course.
 If you stop participating, you will earn whatever points you had accumulated at that time.
-If you do not want that to happen, you need to complete the course or initiate a drop yourself by contacting the college through which you registered.
+If you don't want that to happen, you need to complete the course or initiate a drop yourself by contacting the college through which you registered.
 You can find a more detailed explanation of how to do that in the Online Participation Policy section of your syllabus.

 Grading Policy

 The grading scale for your final course grade is as follows: A = a total of 90 points or above; B = a total of 80-89 points; C = a total of 70-79 points; D = a total of 60-69 points; F = a total of 59 points or below.
 I do NOT average grades or use percentages.
 I simply add up the points you earn for the assignments you complete.
-The assignments add up to a potential of 100 points and are as follows.
+The assignments add up to a potential of 100 points as follows.

-activity #1
+Activity #1

 10 points

-activity #2
+Activity #2

 10 points

-activity #3
+Activity #3

 10 points

-activity #4
+Activity #4

 10 points

-20 POINTS
+20 points

-20 POINTS
+20 points

 20 points (½ point per question)

-Reading assigned sections of the Margin Notes,
+o Reading assigned sections of the Margin Notes,

-Watching assigned power point presentations,
+o Watching assigned presentations,

-Correctly completing all assigned activities by the due dates given,
+o Correctly completing all assigned activities by the due dates given,

-Completing any additional reading or activities assigned, and
+o Completing any additional reading or activities assigned, and

-Completing a final exam.
+o Completing a final exam.

-POLICY ON LATE ASSIGNMENTS: Except for the final exam, I will accept late assignments but I will deduct 1 point per day late, including holidays and weekends.
+Policy on Late Assignments: Except for the final exam, I will accept late assignments but I will deduct 1 point per day late, including holidays and weekends.
 Be careful about turning in late assignments, though.
 Even if your work is outstanding, a 10-point assignment turned in 10 days late will earn 0 points after late points are deducted.
 Don't waste your time and effort ... stick to the schedule below and get credit for your work.

 Understanding Sociology, 5th Edition